January 2025 Southern California wildfires: Lead-up

+On January 1st, LAFD teams extinguishing the Lachman Fire reported to their battalion commander that the ground was still smoldering and rocks were hot to the touch, suggesting that underground fires were still burning.
+The battalion commander ordered the firefighters to leave the scene despite their concerns.
+This fire (The Lachman Fire) would re-kindle on January 7th and become the Palisades Fire fueled by heavy Santa Ana winds.
+Despite very heavy winds and an extremely high fire-risk index, the city of Los Angeles had only pre-deployed 9 fire engines on January 6 with a further 8 the following morning throughout the city, with no engines pre-deployed to the Palisades.

 As the winds began to blow on January 7, the City of Los Angeles declared a state of emergency in anticipation of heightening winds.
 The South Coast Air Quality Management District (AQMD) issued a dust storm warning for several counties in Southern California, warning that the harsh winds could blow dust and soil into the air.

 A news conference held by United States President Joe Biden in Coachella Valley to sign proclamations for the Chuckwalla National Monument and the Sáttítla Highlands National Monument was canceled for excessive winds.
 Dozens of trees were downed throughout the San Gabriel Valley, including in Pasadena.
 At midday, the event left more than 20,000 customers without power.
 For the third time in three months, Southern California Edison shut off power to certain areas to reduce the chance that electrical equipment might ignite additional fires.
 These preventative measures left thousands more without power.

 Several flights were delayed by the intensity of the winds, with pilots being warned not to fly close to terrain.
 The Federal Aviation Administration ordered a temporary stop to ground activities at the Hollywood Burbank Airport, following strong wind gusts forcing multiple go-arounds.
 Southwest Airlines diverted or canceled several flights for strong winds present at Ontario and Burbank airports.